Therapy for Alcohol Abuse in Wolverhampton

-We offer both Hypnosis based therapy as well as Cognitive (Thinking) based therapies – to find out more about any particular type click the boxes below.
+We offer both Hypnosis based therapy as well as Cognitive (Thinking) based therapies for Alcohol Abuse – to find out more about that particular therapy for Alcohol Abuse click the boxes below.

-Paul and Joan specialise in different types of therapy although both are fully trained in Hypnotherapy and Hypnoanalysis.
+Paul and Joan specialise in different types of therapy for Alcohol Abuse although both are fully trained in Hypnotherapy and Hypnoanalysis.

-Joan focuses her work on Hypnosis based solutions such as classic Clinical Hypnosis but also offers Neuro Linguistic Programming (NLP), Cogntive Processing and Integration (CPI) as well as having a good groundwork in Scheme Therapy and Cognitive Behavioural Therapy (CBT).
+Joan focuses her work on Hypnosis based solutions such as classic Clinical Hypnosis but also offers Neuro Linguistic Programming (NLP), Cognitive Processing and Integration (CPI) as well as having a good groundwork in Schema Therapy and Cognitive Behavioural Therapy (CBT).

 Both therapists are members of the International Association of Evidence Based Psychotherapy (IAEBP) and hold private practice insurance.